snehashekoba24/shortify/README.md

 - **CSS** – Styling and layout.
 - **JavaScript** – Logic for generating fake short links and copying them.

+## 🚀 How to Run the Project in VS Code
+1. Open the project folder in VS Code.
+2. Install the **Live Server** extension (if not already installed).
+3. Right-click `1html.html` → **Open with Live Server**.
+4. Your project will open in the browser.

 ## 📸 Screenshot
 project screenshot(https://github.com/snehashekoba24/shortify/blob/main/project%20screenshot.png?raw=true)